 Once you’ve found yourself in Akhaltsikhe, there are four daily departures between Akhaltsikhe and Vardzia.
 The marshrutkas leave at 10.30am, 12.30pm, 3pm and 4pm, although this changes occasionally outside of the main travel season, depending on demand.

-The journey takes 1.5 hours and costs 5 Lari (AU$2.50).
+The journey takes 1.5 hours and costs 8 Lari (AU$4).
 You have to buy a ticket from a counter inside the main building and the marshrutkas just park up outside.

-How to travel from Tbilisi to Vardzia and back in one day by public transport
+How to Travel from Tbilisi to Vardzia and Back in a Day by Public Transport

 If you want to complete your own day trip to Vardzia from Tbilisi, you’ll be in for a long one and you’ll also need the marshrutkas to leave on time.
 But, you can make it work.